 We talked about everything from rocking your career to saving massive amounts of money to side hustles.

-One regret I have from the interview is that I neglected to give credit to the mentors who helped me both in my career and in my FI journey.
+One regret I have from the interview is that I neglected to give credit to the mentors who helped me in my career.

 I’m picturing my old boss listening to the interview somewhere and shaking his head.